alanbjordan/Insta-Tracker/README.md

 - Finding creditable API/Datasets for Covid-19 information
 - Styling
+  - Responsiveness
+  - Use of different CSS frameworks
 - Finding an API that contained testing sites for each state
 - React.js syntax
 - Transfering API data in a chart and making it dynamic